AliRafiee7/SeConvNet/README.md

 - **steps** <br />
 Number of steps per epoch in training.
 The default is *2000*.

-## Pre-trained Model
-The pre-trained weights are stored in the *weights* folder.

 ## Testing
 Use this command to test the SeConvNet.
 You can change options (arguments) to your desired ones.
 ```